What will happen if my cat drinks antifreeze? Find out what the symptoms of poisoning are and how can you protect your cat from drinking antifreeze.

 It’s also worth checking to see if there is a rusty or abandoned car nearby that could be leaking fluid from its engine.

 There have been calls to add bitter substances such as Bitrex to these products to make them unpalatable for cats.
 In fact, Halfords has added it to its own brand of antifreezes and screenwashes.
-However, Alice Potter, RSPCA’s cat welfare specialist, says: “We just don’t know whether bittering agents are a deterrent to cats so it’s not something Cats Protection, International Cat Care or the RSPCA are calling for.”
+However, a cat welfare specialist from the RSPCA, says: “We just don’t know whether bittering agents are a deterrent to cats so it’s not something Cats Protection, International Cat Care or the RSPCA are calling for.”

 Certainly if a cat has walked through a puddle contaminated with antifreeze and it gets on his paws, it’s very likely, whatever the taste, that he will lick them clean.